rauc/rauc/docs/reference.rst

   List of rauc commands:
     bundle        Create a bundle
     resign        Resign an already signed bundle
-    checksum      Update a manifest with checksums (and optionally sign it) install       Install a bundle
+    install       Install a bundle
     info          Show file information
     status        Show status